EthanGu4/TuneSage/README.md

 # TuneSage

-Basic music bot that generates random songs based on user specifications; used primarily to discover new tracks
+Music bot that generates random songs based on user specifications; used primarily to discover new tracks

 # SET-UP BACKEND